Elaeocarpus serratus: Distribution

 The species has a disjunctive distribution, it is native to an area of southern and southwest India and Sri Lanka, and to an area from Assam, northeast India, to Bangladesh.
-Countries and regions in which it is indigenous to are: Sri Lanka; India (Tamil Nadu, Karnataka, Kerala, Assam, Arunachal Pradesh); Bangladesh.
+Countries and regions in which it is indigenous to are: Sri Lanka; India (Tamil Nadu, Karnataka, Kerala, Assam, Arunachal Pradesh); Bangladesh, Nepal.
 It has been introduced/naturalised to Réunion and Mauritius.
+It is also widely available in the villages of West Bengal.
+It is called 'Jalpai' and people eat it raw or make chutney, Jalpai ambal, or Achar.

 The weibelii variety is native to Karnataka and Kerala in southwest India.

 Habitat and ecology

 The tree is drought tolerant.
 Areas of high suitability for the plant in Assam include continuous patches of tropical and subtropical forest, and areas with a mosaic of fragmented groves, settled cultivation areas and human settlements.
 It grow less well in areas of degraded open forest, settled cultivation, homestead gardens and some human settlements.
 Areas of low suitability include grasslands, degraded open forest and some human settlements.

-It occurs in the Sinharaja Forest Reserve, Sri Lanka, and is found in various protected areas of Assam, including Nameri National Park, Dibru-Saikhowa National Park, Pakke Tiger Reserve and Hoollongapar Gibbon Sanctuary.
+It natively occurs in the Sinharaja Forest Reserve, Sri Lanka, and is found in various protected areas of Assam, including Nameri National Park, Dibru-Saikhowa National Park, Pakke Tiger Reserve and Hoollongapar Gibbon Sanctuary.

 The palm civet Paradoxurus jerdoni (Brown palm civet) consumes parts of the plant.

 The population in India is rapidly decreasing, partly due to over-exploitation of the plant (particularly for seeds), and partly due to habitat destruction.
 It is cited as vulnerable in Arunachal Pradesh and Assam.